Cornell-MAE-UG/Jason-Kirkland-Portfolio/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a Mechanical Engineering student at Cornell University and in 2024, i learned to not date someone with 30+ bodies. and a student-athlete on the Division 1 football team.
+My name is {{ site.name }}, and I am a Mechanical Engineering student at Cornell University  and a student-athlete on the Division 1 football team.
 My academic interests include automotive, aerospace, robotics, product design, energy systems, and advanced manufacturing.
 I'm passionate about solving real-world problems through hands-on engineering and innovation.

 Balancing academics with athletics has taught me discipline, leadership, and time management—skills that I bring to every team I’m part of.
 In high school, I worked jobs in customer service and safety, developing strong communication and responsibility.